samtron1412/docs/english/en-writing.md

 # Overview

-How to write and the right way to write.
+How to write and the right way to communicate by writing.

 # Fundamentals of Effective Writings